Akolyte/DessertChatBot/README.md

 1.
   Problem: Recipe categories are nested, and are also repeated at different levels of nesting.
   Solution: Retain a set of recipe categories, and exit early if the recipe category has already been covered.

+## Problem 2: Writing and Reading from MongoDB Collection

+## Problem 3: Configuring AWS Lambda functions to communicate with AWS Lex Chatbot

+### Problem 3a: Create intent to handle requests for specific recipes

+### Problem 3b: Create intent so that when prompted, the chatbot will return 3 random recipes and let the user pick one

+## Problem 4: Create frontend to host chatbot